Azure/azure-quickstart-templates/201-machine-learning-encrypted-workspace/README.md

 Add-AzKeyVaultKey -VaultName <keyvault-name> -Name <key-name> -Destination 'Software'
 ```

+### Enable customer-managged keys for Azure Cosmos DB (preview)

+To enable your subscription for customer-managed keys, send mail to azurecosmosdbcmk@service.microsoft.com with your subscription ID.
+For more information, see [Configure customer-managed keys for your AzureCosmos account](https://docs.microsoft.com/azure/cosmos-db/how-to-setup-cmk).

 ### Add an access policy to the key vault

 To add an access policy for Azure Cosmos DB to the key vault, use the following steps: